Daniel Adejo

 Daniel Adejo (born 7 August 1989) is a Nigerian professional footballer who plays as a defender for Italian Serie D club Reggina.

+Early life

+Daniel Adejo was born on 7 August 1989 in Kachia, Kaduna State, Nigeria.
+He is right footed.

 Career

 Adejo made his Serie A debut on 1 March 2009 in a match against Fiorentina.

-On 17 June 2014 Adejo signed a two-year deal with Kalloni.
+On 17 June 2014 Adejo signed a two-year deal with AEL Kalloni.
 He was released after a season and went on trial with St Johnstone in Scotland, before cutting the trial short after interest from Serie B side Vicenza.